bdqnghi/graph-ast/README.md

 ## Installation

 The backbone of this tool is the Abstract Syntax Tree (AST).
 The AST will be generated using the f-ast tool: [fAST: Flattening Abstract Syntax Trees for Efficiency, ICSE 2019](https://oro.open.ac.uk/59268/1/main.pdf).
 The tool supports any ANTLR4 grammar of over 170 different types of programming languages.

+Some benefits of using the f-ast:

-This tool leverages [protobuf](https://github.com/protocolbuffers/protobuf) to store the AST and make the parsing much faster than the others.
+- f-ast leverages [protobuf](https://github.com/protocolbuffers/protobuf) to store the AST and make the parsing much faster than the others.
+- f-ast is built based on [srcml](https://www.srcml.org/) and [srcSlice](https://github.com/srcML/srcSlice).
+That is, it can incorporate the data flow information, such as [the use-def chain](https://en.wikipedia.org/wiki/Use-define_chain) into the AST.
+The use-def chain is a critical information to generate the graph-ast.

 A runnable docker image of the tool can be pulled by using this command: